awsdocs/amazon-cognito-developer-guide/doc_source/facebook.md

 });
 ```

 The Facebook SDK obtains an OAuth token that Amazon Cognito uses to generate AWS credentials for your authenticated end user\.
 Amazon Cognito also uses the token to check against your user database for the existence of a user matching this particular Facebook identity\.
 If the user already exists, the API returns the existing identifier\.
 Otherwise a new identifier is returned\.
 Identifiers are automatically cached by the client SDK on the local device\.

 **Note**
-After setting the logins map, you must make a call to `refresh` or `get` to get the credentials\.
+After you set the logins map, make a call to `refresh` or `get` to get the credentials\.
 For a code example, see "Use Case 17, Integrating User Pools with Cognito Identity," in the [JavaScript README file](https://github.com/aws/aws-amplify/tree/master/packages/amazon-cognito-identity-js/README.md)\.

 ### Unity<a name="using-facebook-1.unity"></a>

- To provide Facebook authentication, first follow the [Facebook guide](https://developers.facebook.com/docs/unity) to include and set up their SDK in your application\.
-Amazon Cognito uses the Facebook access token from the 'FB' object to generate a unique user identifier that is associated with an Amazon Cognito identity\.
+To add Facebook authentication, first follow the [Facebook guide](https://developers.facebook.com/docs/unity) and integrate the Facebook SDK into your application\.
+Amazon Cognito uses the Facebook access token from the `FB` object to generate a unique user identifier that is associated with an Amazon Cognito identity\.

- Once you have authenticated your user with the Facebook SDK, add the session token to the Amazon Cognito credentials provider:
+After you authenticate your user with the Facebook SDK, add the session token to the Amazon Cognito credentials provider:

 ```
 void Start()